“Where can I sell my drone?” It is a question many of you looking to upgrade to the latest technology might be asking…

 This company offers a drone buyback program that appears to be a great option to get your cash quickly.
 They do pay significantly less than if you were to sell the drone yourself and pocket all the proceeds of a sale, but it may be an option for some sellers.

-Looking for a reasonably fast sale for the most money?
+Looking for a fast sale for the most money on a marketplace specifically for the North American market?
 Give DroneTrader a try!

 Some of the sites listed above (such as eBay) offer a moneyback guarantee to buyers which may also help you to close a sale.

-Many used drone customers however would prefer to inspect a used drone prior to purchase to make sure they know what they are getting.
+Many used drone customers however would prefer to inspect a used drone prior to purchase to make sure they know what they are getting which makes local classifieds sites like DroneTrader a great option.

 With any of the above UAV listing services be sure to put a little extra time into writing a solid product description and taking a few good photos to make your listing stand out.
 Also make sure to have everything clean and in good condition, and be sure to disclose any issues your drone may have to keep buyers informed.